fralau/mkdocs-macros-plugin/README.md

 ## Overview
-**mkdocs-macros-plugin** is a plugin that makes it easier for contributors of a [MkDocs](mkdocs-macros-plugin) website to produce richer and more beautiful pages.
+**mkdocs-macros-plugin** is a plugin that makes it easier for contributors of an [MkDocs](https://www.mkdocs.org/) website to produce richer and more beautiful pages.
 It transforms the markdown pages into [jinja2](https://jinja.palletsprojects.com/en/2.10.x/) templates that use **variables**, calls to **macros** and custom **filters**.

-Regular **variables** can be defined in three ways:
+Regular **variables** can be defined in four ways:

-  1. global (for contributors): in the `mkdocs.yml` file, under the 'extra' heading
+  1. global (for designers of the website): in the `mkdocs.yml` file, under the `extra` heading
+  1. global(for contributors): in external yaml definition files
   1. global (for programmers): in a `main.py` file (Python), by adding them to a dictionary
   1. local (for contributors): in the markdown file, with a `{%set variable = value %}`